-This book had its good points but overall I just couldn’t really sink into it.
+This book had its good points but overall I couldn’t really sink into it.
 The first fight in the book was just a little bit too stereotypical.
-Instead of me rooting for the girl I was just annoyed that out of all the fights they could be having it actually had poetry was gay.
-Seriously all, literally, all of the first spoken word artists I met were definitely not gay and that was over a decade ago.
+Instead of me rooting for the girl I was just annoyed that out of all the fights they could be having it was about poetry and it actually had poetry was gay.
+Clearly this character doesn’t know that many poets if saying something like this is a thing for him.
 No one says this anymore.
 I’ve been breathing for four decades and I can not remember the last time someone actually said this.
-And if you get a gift card to a bookstore and you don’t read why do you even care.
-Just let her get whatever book she wants you aren’t going to read it anyway.
+And if you get a gift card to a bookstore and you don’t read why do you even care?
+Just let her get whatever book she wants you aren’t going to read it anyway and the whole point of regifting it to your girlfriends means you understand her love of books.
+Just so omuch about this fight as one of the first things in the book didn’t make sense to me.

 Building off that, Ajax’s reaction when he finds out he’s the prince is just odd.
 Like he’s a professional.
-So the guy flirted with him.
 He’s an out gay man he’s flirted with lots of guys.
 If anything he had the one up.
 Him being flustered was odd.
 Shocked?… most definitely.
 But he behaved like he’d never been surprised before which is highly unlikely in his line of work.

 The other thing was you know from the blurb that Ryden being royal and having to produce an heir is the sticking point of the relationship.
-Before even reading the first word.
 The number of times both he and Ajax said this was overwhelming considering we know that’s the main problem before even starting this journey.

 Then there’s the poem bit.
 There is no way someone can be that obvious in a poem, invite you over after and have all your friends and bodyguard tell you they want you and you’re like nah he just wants to work on a project.
 And then when he proves this is not what he wants you go back a second time.
 And, don’t bother to tell your bodyguard that you’re going or that he and your friends were right about the first encounter.
 It’s hard to like someone that stubborn/unintelligent and it ruined the pivotal scene it produced because you could see it coming a mile away.
 It felt to forced.
 Like we need drama and tension let’s create a rescue event even if a simple ‘yeah you were right Ajax, he did want more’ could’ve prevented it.
 It’s hard for me to wrap my head around this when, I’m assuming he’s old enough to drink so 21 at the youngest, surely after a year or so on his own he has learned some life skills to read between the lines.
 He understands Shakespeare after all so he has a grasp on the intricacies of the English language.